Esty-Hirshman/google-project/README.md

 Monday 8, third note 6, fourth note 4

 The program works in two stages:
-1.First stage (offline) is a stage in which the system reads the text files (from a predetermined place) And prepares them for the service phase (serving)
+1. First stage (offline) is a stage in which the system reads the text files (from a predetermined place) And prepares them for the service phase (serving)
 2. Second stage (online) is a stage where the system waits for input.
 * As soon as the user types characters and presses Enter the system displays the five